gotti/arch-setup/config/fisher/github.com/jethrokuan/fzf/README.md

 - are lazily-loaded to keep shell startup time down
 - have preset but configurable key bindings

-Heavily adapted from @hauleth's PR.

-Note that the `fzf` utility has its [own out-of-the-box fish package](https://github.com/junegunn/fzf/blob/master/shell/key-bindings.fish).
-What sets this package apart is that it has a couple more integrations, most notably tab completion, and will probably be updated more frequently.
-They are not compatible so either use one or the other.

 ## Installation

 With [fisher]